Kwame Akoto-Bamfo: Exhibitions

 Kwame Akoto-Bamfo's first major exhibition was during the 60th Independence Day (Ghana) Celebration when he outdoored Nkyinkyim Installation sculptures of over 1,200 concrete portrait heads of people of African descent at the Kwame Nkrumah Mausoleum in an exhibition dubbed ‘Faux-Reedom’.
 Kwame used the strong imagery of life-size sculpted heads to question Ghana's independence and draw international attention to Ghana's neo-colonial legacies.

 Kwame's work toes a fine line between public art and activism.
 His works reference colonial legacies, racial justice, racial equity, healing and restorative justice.

-Kwame's travelling exhibition Blank Slate Palimpsest Monument, also known as the Blank Slate Monument was unveiled in Ghana in 2019 and toured the United States, visiting notable places of historic significance to the 'African American Experience' such as Selma, Harlem and New York City's Times Square, where the monument was unveiled during the sentencing of Derek Chauvin for the murder of George Floyd.
+Kwame's travelling exhibition Blank Slate Palimpsest Monument, also known as the Blank Slate Monument, was unveiled in Ghana in 2019 and toured the United States, visiting notable places of historic significance to the 'African American Experience' such as Selma, Harlem and New York City's Times Square, where the monument was unveiled during the sentencing of Derek Chauvin for the murder of George Floyd.
 Other notable stops include Louisville Kentucky, Detroit's Motown Museum, Chicago's DuSable Museum and The King Center in Atlanta.

 Nkyinkyim Installation

-The Nkyinkyim Installation is an evolving installation, created to archive African history and African heritage, and has an extensive section dedicated to enslaved Africans.
-This globally acclaimed installation extends the impact of The National Memorial for Peace and Justice; the Nkyinkyim Installation and Legacy Museum; Nkyinkyim Installation; Dirge Across time/Melancholic lullabies.
+The Nkyinkyim Installation is an installation focused on African history and heritage, including a section regarding enslaved Africans.
+The installation is associated with The National Memorial for Peace and Justice, the Legacy Museum, and the works Dirge Across Time and Melancholic Lullabies.